jwise/28c3-doctorow/transcript.md

 in Alberta, interceding in sectarian resentments among French- and English-speakers, solving resources crises in the nation's fisheries, and thousand other issues!
-The triviality of copyright tells you that when other sectors of the economy start to evince converns about the internet and the PC, that copyright will be revealed for a minor skirmish, and not a war.
+The triviality of copyright tells you that when other sectors of the economy start to evince concerns about the internet and the PC, that copyright will be revealed for a minor skirmish, and not a war.
 Why would other sectors nurse grudges against computers?
 Well, because the world we live in today is /made/ of computers.
 We don't have cars anymore,